scalalandio/chimney/docs/docs/supported-transformations.md

 ### Writing to non-`Unit` Bean setters

-By default only unary methods returning `Unit` and starting with `set*` are considered setters.
+By default, only unary methods returning `Unit` and starting with `set*` are considered setters.
 But this would exclude e.g. some builder methods which return `this.type` despite mutating.
-Such methods are siently ignored.
+Such methods are silently ignored.

 To consider such methods (and fail compilation if they are not matched) you can enable them with a flag: